This website is a portal for running events and activities organised by Chris Cox.

 The Shoe Clinic Bell Hill Challenge is an exciting off-road adventure run in the Canterbury high country.

-Situated at Belldoon Farm in the Selwyn Plantation Block, approx 60k west of Christchurch, this unique 18k run or 12k walk is a scenic tour of the regions most historic but hidden landmarks.
+Situated at Baldoon Farm in the Selwyn Plantation Block, approx 60k west of Christchurch, this unique 18k run or 12k walk is a scenic tour of the regions most historic but hidden landmarks.

 Bell Hill, found just a few kilometres from Sheffield, was a major landmark used by early settlers as they travelled inland from Christchurch into the foothills and mountains behind Christchurch.

 This course is wonderfully remote and otherwise closed to the public.
 It's a great chance for runners and walkers of all ability to experience one of Canterbury's hidden gems...